virtualstaticvoid/heroku-docker-r/MIGRATING.md

   git push heroku <branch>
   ```

-## Console Applications
+## Other R Applications

-These steps are for console based applications.
+These steps are for console and other types of R applications.

 In your R application source's root directory: